iameo/atyna/README.md

 ### ACKNOWLEDGEMENT/CREDIT
 - [GHOST attila](https://attila.zutrinken.com/) - Got my inspiration from here.
-- [PELICAN attila](https://github.com/arulrajnet/attila-demo) - Arulrajnet made a pelican port, from which I made several changes on and added a couple of features.
+- [PELICAN attila](https://github.com/arulrajnet/attila-demo) - Arulrajnet made a pelican port, which served as a helper template for me.
 - My Sister, Augustina.
 Her name is the reason why the theme is called __atyna__.